DNG files – Rawview utility – Generalized Read Raw – Creating Synthetic raw images

 - Pixels to skip The number of pixels to skip at the start and end of the file.

 - White balance None or Simple White Balance (gray world; darken or lighten).
-Simple WB sets the gain on the four channels so their mean is identical (the lowest of the four means).
-It’s not a sophisticated algorithm— it only works for mostly gray test charts (some color is tolerated as long as it averages to near-neutral gray).
+Simple WB sets the gain on the four channels so their mean is identical (the lowest of the four means if “darken” is selected; the lightest if “lighten” is selected).
+It’s not a sophisticated algorithm— it only works for mostly gray test charts (some color is tolerated as long as the average is close to neutral gray).
 WB allows you to interpret the image as a standard monochrome file (rather than a Bayer RAW channel with only 1/4 the pixels) that can be analyzed for MTF with any of the sharpness modules (SFR, SFRplus, Log F-Contrast, Star Chart).
 A slanted edge without and with WB is shown below.
-White balance was not far off to begin with in this case.
+In this case, white balance was not far off to begin with.
+For full color correction, we recommend calculating a Color Correction Matrix (CCM) using the decoded image.

 |SFR edges: without and with White Balance|